 - Redeem is where you can trade in Wikibuy credits for gift cards.

 As an example in the NOTIFICATIONS area – we chose to set the question “When would you like to see credit notifications” to product pages.
-This will allow me to see the deals right on the product – not just in the shopping cart or in checkout.
+This will allow me to see everything offered right on the product – not just in the shopping cart or in checkout.

 Earning Wikibuy Credits